 The partitioner screen display will show a number of options, move the highlight to any option and select return to enter the configuration dialogue for that option.
 Partitions to be used for a RAID system must be marked as "use for RAID", then you will be able to configure the multiple disc MD system.
-Any partition, including any software RAID partition, can then be configured as LVM, before finally selecting the format options for each partition.
+Any partition, including any within a software RAID partition, can then be configured as LVM, before finally selecting the format options for each partition.

 Start by creating the main partitions, including any to be used as RAID devices or Swap space.
 Partitions can be created but left unallocated, (although to prevent error messages they should be formatted if they are to be included in the list of partitions in the new system), while existing partitions can remain as they are.